Spina Bifida Occulta

 - already has had a baby with spina bifida

 Not getting enough of the vitamin folic acid early in pregnancy is linked to meningocele and myelomeningocele, but not spina bifida occulta.

 Spina bifida occulta usually doesn't cause symptoms.
 So, it's often found when an X-ray or other imaging study of the spine is done for a different reason.

 Sometimes spina bifida is diagnosed with an ultrasound after a doctor sees a dimple, patch of hair, or red patch at the base of a baby's spine.

 How Is Spina Bifida Occulta Treated?

-Most people with spina bifida occulta do not need medical treatment.
+Most people with spina bifida occulta don't need medical treatment.
 Those with a tethered cord might have surgery to let the spinal cord move more freely.

 What Else Should I Know?

-Most babies born with spina bifida occulta go on live a normal, active life.
-Help your child get any needed medical care.
+Most babies born with spina bifida occulta go on to live normal, active lives.